 Growing undercover

-New Page – more to be added later When using a polytunnel to grow in summer you need to be careful to select plants that can tolerate high heat conditions and are not too tall or they will hit the roof.
-We find that along with the vegetables such as Tomatoes, Cucumbers, Peppers flowers such…
+When using a polytunnel to grow in summer you need to be careful to select plants that can tolerate high heat conditions and are not too tall or they will hit the roof.
+We find that along with the vegetables such as Tomatoes, Cucumbers, Peppers flowers such as Zinnia’s fit the bill perfectly.
+Growing uncover…

 Buttonholes for beginners